 What is the Digital Transformation of Learning?

-Digital transformation integrates digital technologies into all aspects of your company, from strategy to operations and culture.
+Digital Transformation of Learning refers to the integration of digital technologies into all aspects of an organization, including strategy, operations and culture.
 It's a continuous process that allows organizations to meet the changing needs of their customers and employees.

 The word "digital" here refers to technology (specifically, the internet).
 And information—data that can be collected, analyzed and used for decision-making purposes.